E L I Z A B E T H L A U D E R F I N E A R T

 Rockin' the Art World

-Elizabeth Cameron Lauder is a renown Canadian painter whose stunning works of oil on precious stone and prized watercolors have earned global acclaim.
+Elizabeth Cameron Lauder is a renowned Canadian painter and relative of film director, James Cameron, whose stunning works of oil on semi-precious stone and prized watercolors have earned the artist global acclaim.
 Elizabeth's work has been exhibited around the world and sold through Sotheby's Fine Art Auctions and Sotheby's Private Contemporary Artist's Sales in New York and London, as well as being the recipient of multiple international awards and honors, including 1st Place at the 2005 Tokyo T.I.M.A. show.
-Elizabeth's watercolors are currently under consideration for permanent exhibition in the prestigious National Gallery of Canada.
-A lifetime achievement for a living artist.
+Her work has been collected by patrons in over eighty countries around the world.
+Elizabeth's watercolors are currently under consideration for permanent exhibition in the prestigious National Gallery of Canada; a lifetime achievement for a living artist.

-Her formal education was completed in 1971 with an Associate's degree in sculpture from the Ontario College of Art.
+Her formal education was completed in 1971 with an Associate's degree in sculpture from the prestigious Ontario College of Art and Design.
 The following year Elizabeth moved to the west coast, trading chisels and bronze for brushes and palette, capturing the new beauty that surrounded her.
 Finding scenes to paint presented little difficulty as inspiration was everywhere she turned.
 Plein Air painting gave her watercolors a distinctive feeling of life and authenticity.

 Already famous for her watercolors of Vancouver's spectacular cherry blossoms, Elizabeth expanded her horizons.
 She spent the next 7 years traveling throughout Mexico while on her way to becoming the world's premier painter of Southwest mining scenes; In fact, an invaluable historical archiving through her watercolors of some of the most famous mineral, agate, and silver mines in the world.
 Inspired by her travels Elizabeth began painting on massive slabs of semi-precious stone, incorporating the play of light through beautiful patterns in the natural rock.
 Sometimes the stone called for a majestic wild animal, others suggested a flamboyant Spanish dancer or Arctic ice painting.
 Mythology and allegory are just a few of Elizabeth's favorite themes used to create her exquisite works that grace the world of art with pure visionary magic.